 The Board found that both the Agency's proposal and the California standard have been well-researched and carefully analyzed.
 However, the Board found that it would be more prudent to follow the Agency's proposal that is based on the non-carcinogenic effects of MTBE.
-The definition of "carcinogen" at Section 620.110 of the Board's regulations is limited to those compounds that USEPA has identified as carcinogens either through its Integrated Risk Information System (IRIS) or its rulemaking authority.
-USEPA has not identified MTBE as a carcinogen either in IRIS or by rulemaking.

-The Board is using a similar rationale for determining groundwater standards in this docket as it is for determining cleanup standards in the R00-19(C) docket.
-The definition of carcinogen at Part 742 of the Board's regulations is broader than the definition at Section 620.110.
+USEPA has not yet identified MTBE as a carcinogen.
+The Board is using a similar rationale for determining groundwater standards in this docket as it is for determining cleanup standards in the R00-19(C) TACO MTBE docket.